Bookbot

 Bad intentions

 • Don't Look Back heralds the arrival of an exotic new crime series featuring Inspector Sejer, a smart and enigmatic hero, tough but fair.
 The setting is a small, idyllic village at the foot of Norway's Kollen Mountain, where neighbors know neighbors and children play happily in the streets.
-But when the body of a teenage girl is found by the lake at the mountaintop, the town's tranquility is shattered forever.
+But when the body of a teenage girl is found by the lake at the mountaintop, the town's tranquillity is shattered forever.
 Annie was strong, intelligent, and loved by everyone.
 What went so terribly wrong?
 Doggedly, yet subtly, Inspector Sejer uncovers layer upon layer of distrust and lies beneath the town's seemingly perfect facade.
 Critically acclaimed across Europe, Karin Fossum's Inspector Sejer novels are masterfully constructed, psychologically convincing, and compulsively readable, and are now available in the United States for the first time.

-Don't Look Back
+An Inspector Sejer Mystery: Don't Look Back

 • The Drowned Boy